Production & Logistics

 Dakota Jackson Inc.

 • Managing all inbound and outbound shipping needs.
-Working with qualified luxury furniture shipping agents for both drop-ship and white glove deliveries
+Working with qualified luxury shipping agents for both drop-ship and white glove deliveries

 • Maintaining production report and leading weekly company meetings to monitor status of all active orders and projects